macro187/verbot/readme.md

 get
     Get the current version number

-    The version number is read from [AssemblyInformationalVersion] attributes in AssemblyInfo files.
+    The version number is read from `Version` properties in project files.

-    The operation fails if no [AssemblyInformationalVersion] attributes are found, or if they contain conflicting version numbers.
+    The operation fails if no `Version` properties are found, or if they contain conflicting version numbers.

 set <version>
     Set the current version number

-    The version number is set by adjusting various assembly version
+    The version number is set by adjusting various project version
-    attributes:
+    properties:

-        [AssemblyVersion]s are set to MAJOR.0.0.0
+        `Version`s are set to the full semantic version number

-        [AssemblyFileVersion]s are set to MAJOR.MINOR.PATCH.0
+        `AssemblyFileVersion`s are set to MAJOR.MINOR.PATCH.0

-        [AssemblyInformationalVersion]s are set to the full semantic version number
+        `AssemblyVersion`s are set to MAJOR.0.0.0

-    The operation fails if at least one [AssemblyInformationalVersion] cannot be found to adjust.

 increment --major
 increment --minor